RotherOSS/otobo-docker/README.md

 ## Overview over the Docker volumes

 Volumes are created on the host in order to allow for persistent dats.
-These allow starting and stopping the services without loosing data.
+These allow starting and stopping the services without losing data.
 Keep in mind that containers are ephemeral and only the data in the volumes is for keeps.

 * **otobo_opt_otobo** containing `/opt/otobo` on the container `web` and `cron`.
 * **otobo_mariadb_data** containing `/var/lib/mysql` on the container `db`.
 * **otobo_elasticsearch_data** containing `/usr/share/elasticsearch/datal` on the container `elastic`.
 * **otobo_redis_data** containing data on the container `redis`.
-* **otobo_nginx_ssl** contains the TLS files, certificate and private key, must be initialzed manually
+* **otobo_nginx_ssl** contains the TLS files, certificate and private key, must be initialized manually

 ## Source files